cybertraining-dsc/fa20-523-315/project/project.md

 - [ ] progress uncluear
 - [ ] learn markdown
 - [ ] learn what a ulr is and how to do one in markdown
+- [ ] please get write access for the other students, contact gregor or TA via piazza

 Peiran Zhao, Sunny Xu, Kris Zhang